Return to List of Excel Functions

 Alternatives to AVEDEV

-The mean absolute deviation can be useful, but is less commonly used that alternatives like the standard deviation or the variance.
-For more information on these alternatives, see the following pages:
+The mean absolute deviation can be useful, but is less commonly used than alternatives like the standard deviation or the variance.
+For more information on these alternatives, see the following tutorials:

 AVEDEV Function in Google Sheets